torvista/Zen-Cart_CEON-URI-Mapping/README.md

 As this repository is just strictly maintenance, the original documentation has not been updated.

+## branch "Admin_IDE_Inspections"
+All Admin files have had a spring clean but also type hints added.
+I'm using this in strict mode for a while, see what crawls out of the woodwork, other early adopters are encourage to use it and report any issues.

 ## Installation
 All files are contained in the /files folder.
 All files apart from those in /file/includes/template files are new and so will not overwrite existing files.